mak448a/AI-Drawing-Chatbot/README.md

 This project assumes that:
 - Python 3.8+ is installed and is on your PATH
 - Pip is installed
+- Python-venv is installed (only for Debian based distros)
 - Git is installed
 - You know how to create a Discord Bot account
 - You know JSON syntax (It's basically a Python Dictionary)